UzmaSayyeda/Project01/README.md

 ![Lebron](/Visuals/Lebron.png)
 ![Without Lebron](/Visuals/Lebronless.png)
 With the removal of LeBron James, the RAPTOR total per team decreases for every season.
-Therefore, higher profile players like LeBron James have the ability to askew the RAPTOR total.
+Therefore, higher-profile players like LeBron James have the ability to askew the RAPTOR total.

 ![LeBron vs Kobe Line Plot](/Visuals/lebronvskobe.png) Comparing LeBron James’ and Kobe Bryant’s total RAPTOR scores across their careers, given they’re from similar time periods and are both legendary players